-Typical services that can be handled by an MSP include managed monitoring services and IT helpdesk services.
+Typical services that can be handled by an MSP working remotely include managed monitoring services and IT helpdesk services.
 A common engagement may outsource all end user issues to the MSP’s network operations centers, freeing up your internal IT talent to focus on the strategy and planning of future IT needs at the company.

 Six reasons to outsource certain IT tasks are described below.

 This is not intended in the derogatory sense, but rather, in the sense that an IT staffer who is responsible for all IT tasks is probably decent at everything, but not especially adept at any one thing.

 The fact is you can get a better level of service from an MSP.
 If you have a small IT department at your company, they will be covering a wide range of responsibilities that require different levels of expertise, from the most basic level of end user support (why is my email not working?) to the most advanced cybersecurity threats that could cost the CEO his or her job.

 An IT generalist has basic knowledge across a wide range of technology areas.
 But the technology infrastructure of any organization has become extremely complex.
 Newer technologies such as cloud services, Big Data, and IoT have provided great opportunities for companies to innovate, but have also exposed new risks to the network.
 This is the reason it has become more difficult to troubleshoot issues than in years past.

 Many small companies can get by just fine with a limited IT staff handling day-to-day responsibilities.
 Trouble ensues when there's a big project, such as migrating all users from Microsoft Exchange to Microsoft 365.
 This type of project can tie up your IT group for an extended time.